Magnolia blossom in Zagreb

 London to Rijeka

-Option 1, using the Stuttgart-Rijeka sleeper
+Option 1, by direct Stuttgart-Rijeka sleeper

 Option 2, changing at Ljubljana, all year